CasualX/blog/_posts/2020-05-31-compiletime-processing.md

 ## Part I: Compiletime string processing

 The crate under inspection is my [`obfstr`](https://crates.io/crates/obfstr) crate which (among some other utilities) provides compiletime string obfuscation.
 I want to rewrite it using const fn instead of using proc-macros.
-The result of the rewrite can be found [here](https://github.com/CasualX/obfstr/blob/rewrite/src/lib.rs).

 The idea of string obfuscation is to avoid baking the string literal as-is in the binary and instead store an obfuscated version of the string which gets deobfuscated as needed.